401-Advanced-DOTNOT-CSHARP/Lab04TicTacToe/README.md

 ## Description
-***[Tell me about your application, should be about a paragraph]*** This is a C# console application that will ask a user several questions about me, the developer.
-There are multiple question types ranging from inputting a number to True or False.
+***[Tell me about your application, should be about a paragraph]*** This is a C# console application console where users get to play TIC TAC TOE.
-At the end of the game the user receives their total score.

 ---